pact-foundation/pact-php/README.md

 2. Set up your database to meet the expectations of the request.
 At the start of each request, you should first reset the database to its original state.

 No matter which direction you go, you will have to modify something outside of the PHP process because each request to your server will be stateless and independent.

+### Interact with the Broker
+Often it is useful to explictly interact with the broker.
+Leverage the BrokerHttpClient your necessary custom steps outside of the normal verify and build work flow.
+Historical functions can be brought over later.